iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 chain's address, since user does not sign the layer 1 transaction.
 As a consequence, artist would have to mint NFTs themselves on layer 1 and then deposit it to chains if they want to place their own address in the `Issuer` field.

-#### Return Amount Block
+#### Dust Deposit Return Block

 This block is always used in combination with the <i>Sender Block</i> to achieve conditional sending.
-An output that has both `Sender` and `Return Amount` specified can only be consumed in a transaction that deposits `Return Amount` IOTA coins into `Sender` address.
+An output that has both <i>Sender Block</i> and <i>Dust Deposit Return Block</i>  specified can only be consumed in a transaction that deposits `Return Amount` IOTA coins into `Sender` address.
 When several of such outputs are consumed, their return amounts per `Sender` addresses are summed up and the output side must deposit this total sum per `Sender` address.

 ##### Additional syntactic transaction validation rule:

-- An output that has <i>Return Amount Block</i> specified must have the <i>Sender Block</i> specified too.
+- An output that has <i>Dust Deposit Return Block</i> specified must have the <i>Sender Block</i> specified too.
 - `Return Amount` must be ≥ than `Minimum Dust Deposit`.
-- `Return Amount` in a <i>Return Amount Block</i> must be ≤ than the required dust deposit of the output.
+- `Return Amount` in a <i>Dust Deposit Return Block</i> must be ≤ than the required dust deposit of the output.

 ##### Additional semantic transaction validation rule:

-- An output that has <i>Return Amount Block</i> specified must only be consumed and unlocked in a transaction that deposits `Return Amount` IOTA coins to `Sender` address via an output that has no additional spending constraints.
+- An output that has <i>Dust Deposit Return Block</i> specified must only be consumed and unlocked in a transaction that deposits `Return Amount` IOTA coins to `Sender` address via an output that has no additional spending constraints.
   (<i>SimpleOutput</i> or <i>ExtendedOutput</i> without feature blocks)
-- When several outputs with <i>Return Amount Block</i> and the same `Sender` are consumed, their return amounts per `Sender` addresses are summed up and the output side of the transaction must deposit this total sum per `Sender` address.
+- When several outputs with <i>Dust Deposit Return Block</i> and the same `Sender` are consumed, their return amounts per `Sender` addresses are summed up and the output side of the transaction must deposit this total sum per `Sender` address.

 <details>
-<summary>Return Amount Block</summary>
+<summary>Dust Deposit Return Block</summary>
 <blockquote>
-        Defines the amount of IOTAs that have to be returned to <i>Sender</i>.
+        Defines the amount of IOTAs used as dust deposit that have to be returned to <i>Sender</i>.
 </blockquote>
 </details>